aritraroy/PinLockView/README.md

   app:keypadDeleteButtonPressedColor="#C8C8C8"            // Change the pressed/focused state color of the delete button

   // New properties for <com.andrognito.pinlockview.PinLockView></>, added for Okta
-  // Purpose is to add letters under numbers, along with some other small customizations.
+  // Purpose is to add letters under numbers, along with some other small configurations

   app:keypadUseDeprecatedColorOptions                     // Set to true if you’d like to use keypadTextColor and keypadTextSize, otherwise it will use the new settings app:keypadNumbersTextColor="#C8C8C8"                    // Sets the color of the numbers